ad4rsh2701/RiRi/.notes/optimisation_choices/string_view over string.md

 }
 ```

 Note that, we are passing a `std::string_view` object in this code.
-It goes throw all the conditions, and if it fits one, the condition block is replayed.
+It goes through all the conditions, and if it fits one, the condition block is replayed.

 Our bottleneck code is when the function from the `g_dataStore` is called:
 ```cpp